scala-exercises/scala-exercises/DEV_GUIDE.md

 ####Known limitations

-Scala Exercises is still on development, so in some situations you might potentially find some limitations while laying out your exercises.
+Scala Exercises is still in development, so in some situations you might potentially find some limitations while laying out your exercises.
 Some of them are described as follows:

 * (1) Currently every [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block in an exercise must be associated with a function, which in practice it means that all sections must end with an exercise.
 This is currently referenced in issue [#556](https://github.com/scala-exercises/scala-exercises/issues/556).
 * (2) Scala Exercises only supports exercises with placeholders to be filled by the user.
 Potentially it'll allow writing complete code snippets from the users in order to complete an exercise.